 This page contains information on requirements that must be met for a student to be eligible to work or volunteer in a long-term care home.
 It is important to note that health and safety requirements for student placements vary by home, so students and educators should always verify requirements with the placement supervisor or lead contact at the home.

-Criminal record and vulnerable sector checks
+Criminal record and vulnerable sector checks (Not required for students under the age of 18)

 Due to recent changes to the Police Record Checks Reform Act, students under the age of 18 are not eligible to obtain criminal record and vulnerable sector checks for experiential learning and volunteer placements because they are protected under the Youth Criminal Justice Act.